StudentEng2016/CENG315.Project2/README.md

 Declaration of Joint Authorship
 ===============================

-We, Alisha Singh Chauhan and Adanegbe Amadasun students of Applied Technology department hereby declare that the following technical report submitted for CENG 355 Computer Systems Project is expressed in our own words.
+We, Alisha Singh Chauhan and Adanegbe Amadasun, students of the Applied Technology department hereby declare that the following technical report submitted for CENG 355 Computer Systems Project is expressed in our own words.
-The work which has been used from various sources like: words, numerical data, figures, tables etc. has been either paraphrased or cited separately.
+The research which has been used from various sources, such as words, numerical data, figures, tables etc. has been either paraphrased or cited separately.
 The original sources of cited work may be located using IEEE style in References page at the back.